-(1) On January 3, 1995 and January 2, 1997, Mr. Gross received awards of 6,000 and 2,000 restricted shares, respectively.
-On January 2, 1996, awards of restricted shares were made as follows: Mr. Gross, 11,000 shares; Mr. Nutter, 5,000 shares; Mr. Berry, 3,500 shares; Mr. Pollack, 3,500 shares; and Mr. O'Grady, 2,500 shares.
-No other awards of restricted shares of Rayonier to these individuals were outstanding on December 31, 1997.
-The shares granted to Mr. Gross on January 3, 1995 and January 2, 1997 and 4,000 of the restricted shares granted to him on January 2, 1996 will vest on January 2, 1999.
-All other restricted shares granted on January 2, 1996 will also vest on January 2, 1999, provided that the recipient of the grant remains continuously in the employ of the Company through the vesting date.
-All dividends paid on such shares, or on shares issued as a dividend with respect to such shares, are withheld and accumulated by the Company until such time the recipient of the restricted share grant becomes vested with respect thereto.
-Upon vesting, the Company is to pay the recipient an amount equal to all dividends paid solely or partly in cash and accumulated with respect to the shares then vesting, together with interest thereon at a rate equal to the prime rate as reported in The Wall Street Journal, adjusted and compounded annually.
-Certificates representing dividends in the form of additional shares, if any, will be delivered to the recipient upon vesting of the granted shares.
-The total value as of December 31, 1997 of the restricted stock holdings held by the executives named in the above table were as follows: Mr. Gross, \$808,688; Mr. Nutter, \$212,813; Mr. Berry, \$148,969; Mr. Pollack, \$148,969; and Mr. O'Grady, \$106,406.
+(2) On January 2, 1996, awards of restricted shares were made as follows: Mr. Gross, 11,000 shares; Mr. Nutter, 5,000 shares; Mr. Berry, 3,500 shares; Mr. Pollack, 3,500 shares; and Mr. O'Grady, 2,500 shares.
+On January 2, 1997, Mr. Gross received an award of 2,000 restricted shares.
+The only other awards of restricted shares of Rayonier to these individuals outstanding on December 31, 1998, was an award of 6,000 restricted shares to Mr. Gross on January 3, 1995.
+All of the awards of restricted shares outstanding on December 31, 1998, vested on January 2, 1999.
+All dividends paid on such shares during the period prior to vesting were withheld and accumulated by the Company until the recipient of the restricted share grant became vested with respect thereto.
+Upon vesting, the Company paid the recipient an amount equal to all dividends paid solely or partly in cash and accumulated with respect to the shares then vesting, together with interest thereon at a rate equal to the prime rate as reported in The Wall Street Journal, adjusted and compounded annually.
+The total value as of December 31, 1998, of the restricted stock holdings held by the executives